ddamato/mise-en-mode/src/pages/script.md

 [SLIDE](question)
 - He asks, is this light mode or dark mode.
 Take a second to think, lock in your answers.
 Ok show of hands, who thinks this is light mode.
 Ok, who thinks this is dark mode?
 Ok, and who has no clue.
 Alright, I'm with you.
 I don't know.
 - What is the purpose of this treatment?
 Is it meant to help with reading, improve battery performance, portray a brand identity, or another user need entirely?
 What message is this mode meant to convey?
 - Here lies a challenge in our work.
-Asking “why?” about new designs often starts conflict because it puts designers on defense and then designers go rogue.
-It's hard to articulate our needs and is just easier to avoid that conflict.
+Asking “why?” about new designs often starts conflict because it puts designers on defense and then they go rogue.
+As humans, it's hard to articulate our needs and is just easier to avoid that conflict.
 - So here's one weird trick for designers to get the look they want using mise en mode; name the mode just like you would a component.
 Consider that other people might want to use this expression for the same reason you need it.
 So, give it a name that has shared meaning.
 For this tweet, one of the responses was "What is Jeopardy mode" and I think that was great.
+Maybe even a better name than Fred!
 [SLIDE](jeopardy)
 - In the same way we create components to perform a function, we can create modes to express a form.
 In fact that is exactly what mise en mode is.
 [SLIDE](fff)
 - Mise en mode is the practical application of form following function.
 As design systems practicioners, we identify the patterns which support a particular function.
 This library of functions can create a full experience; a blueprint of user familiarity.
-From here, designers create modes of expression and curating the placement of these rectangles of influence.
-Design and system each with their own clear responsibility, working together in a beautiful harmony.
+From here, designers form modes of expression by curating the placement of these rectangles of influence.
+Design and system each with their own clear responsibilities, working together in a beautiful harmony.
 - So maybe they're just rectangles on the internet, or maybe...
 [SLIDE](burdened)
 - They're just rectangles burdened with glorious purpose.
 Thank you.